Mr H. Connop & Son Stores – Brynmawr.

 Mr John Edward Davies.

 Mr John Edward Davies of Connop Stores was born at Llangwad, Carmarthen in 1874.
-He was married to Amelia Davies nee Chew of Aberdare.
-Amelia was the daughter of Charles and Jane Chew, Confectioners of 39 High Street, Aberdare, Glamorganshire.
-He had the lease to trade from Connop Stores.
+He married Miss Amelia Davies nee Chew of Aberdare.
+Miss Amelia Chew was the daughter of Charles and Jane Chew, Confectioners of 39 High Street, Aberdare, Glamorganshire.
+He had the lease to trade from the Connop Stores, Brynmawr.

 Mr Henry Connop left Brynmawr to live at The Croft, Clevedon Road, Newport, Monmouthshire.

-In March 1911 Mr John Edward Davies of Connop Stores, Beaufort Street, Brynmawr applied to sell small quantities of Beer to allow him to sell bottles from the shop.
+In March 1911 Mr John Edward Davies of the Connop Stores, Beaufort Street, Brynmawr applied to sell small quantities of beer to allow him to sell bottles from the shop.
 The report stated his existing licence allowed him to sell 4 and a half gallons.
-Mr Davies must had been granted permission as he had his own bottle produced with his name embossed on them – J. E. Davies of Connop Stores, Brynmawr.
-These bottles are mostly dark Green in colour.
+Mr Davies must had been granted permission as he had his own bottles produced with his name embossed on them – J. E. Davies of Connop Stores, Brynmawr.
+These bottles are mostly dark green in colour.

-In 1927 Mr Connop was re-elected Director of the Brynmawr and Blaina Gas Company.
+In 1927 Mr H. Connop was re-elected director of the Brynmawr and Blaina Gas Company.

-On Thursday 29th August 1929 another fire broke out at the Connop Stores in the proprietorship of Mr J. E. Davies.
-The fire started in the Stables at the rear of the premises, efforts were made to rescue a horse that was trapped inside the building though the animal perished in the flames.
-The local Fire Brigade and Police prevented the fire from spreading to other buildings.
+On Thursday 29th August 1929 another fire broke out at the Connop Stores under the proprietorship of Mr J. E. Davies.
+The fire started in the stables at the rear of the premises, efforts were made to rescue a horse that was trapped inside the building though the animal perished in the flames.
+The local fire brigade and police prevented the fire from spreading to other buildings.

 On Tuesday 2nd September 1930 Mr Henry Connop sadly passed away whilst in his car at Shaftsbury Street, Newport.
-It was reported that he was accompanied by his wife and son who was driving the car.
-He was reportedly living at the Laurels, Nantyglo at the time and was interred at Abergavenny following a service at Nantyglo Church.
+It was reported that he was accompanied by his wife and by his son who was driving the car.
+He was reportedly living at the Laurels, Nantyglo at the time and was interred at the Abergavenny Old Church following a service at Nantyglo Church.

 In January 1935 Mrs Mary Jane Connop, wife of the late Henry Connop sadly passed away at her residence the Laurels, Nantyglo.
 Mrs Connop was taken to Abergavenny Old Church to be interred with her husband.

-On some Censuses and various documents Mrs Connop was known as Mary Ann and Mary Jane Connop.
-Though in most important files, including her obituary she was reported as being Mary Jane Connop.
+On some censuses and various documents Mrs Connop was known as Mary Ann and also Mary Jane Connop.
+Though in most important files, including her obituary she was reported as being named Mary Jane Connop.